 Osteoarthritis is the most common joint disease in the world.
-It currently affects around one in four people over the age of 45 in Sweden.
+It currently affects around one in four people over the age of 45 in the US.
 As a result of this disease, the affected joint becomes stiff and causes pain, mainly during any kind of exertion.

 General facts about osteoarthritis

 Osteoarthritis is one of the world’s most common diseases.
 It is also one of the diseases that has the greatest disease burden, both for the private individual and society in general.
 Despite the fact that it is so widespread, our knowledge about everything from diagnosis to treatment is limited.
 This applies not just to the general public but also within the healthcare field.
 Therefore, it is important to find qualitative information that is up-to-date based on the latest research.

 Here at artros.org, all of the content is based on extensive research and the guidelines that are available for diagnosis and treatment of the disease.
 All information is in-line with the recommendations of the Swedish National Board of Health and Welfare, as well as directives from international organizations, such as OARSI (Osteoarthritis Research Society International).

 Osteoarthritis is treated in different stages.
 You can imagine a pyramid, where all parts are built on top of each other.
 Not everyone needs to climb to the top of the pyramid.
 The foundation for treatment is customized, guided exercises in combination with education on how to best manage the disease.
 This should be offered to everyone suffering from the disease.